firstbatchxyz/dria-blog/docs/how-to/batches.md

 ---
 categories:
 - Workflows
-description: Learn how to execute multiple instructions concurrently using Batches (ParallelSingletonExecutor) in Python with Dria.
+description: Learn how to use Batches with ParallelSingletonExecutor for running instructions concurrently in Python.
 tags:
-- Python
+- parallel execution
-- Parallel Processing
+- Dria client
-- Dria
+- Python asyncio
 - Batches
-- Async
+- Singleton pattern
 ---

 # Batches